A note on this companion piece

 ■ autoguardrails

-An autoresearch-style scaffold for LLM guardrail testing.
-The core idea is borrowed from AI alignment research: instead of manually writing test cases to probe where your LLM policy fails, you run a search process over your policy surface that automatically finds edge cases where a compliant-seeming model would violate your stated policy.
+An autoresearch-style scaffold for guardrail testing.
+The core idea is borrowed from AI alignment research: instead of manually writing test cases to probe where your policy fails, you run a search process that tests whether the policy document covers known attack families - using StubPolicyModel over your policy surface that automatically finds edge cases where a compliant-seeming policy is violated.

 The target is a policy.md file — a structured document describing what your LLM is and is not permitted to do in a given deployment context.
 The scaffold reads this document and searches for adversarial prompts that would cause your LLM to violate each policy clause while appearing to comply.
 Output is a structured report of discovered violation modes, ranked by severity.
 Think of it as automated red-teaming that runs against your own policy document rather than requiring a human red team.